puppetlabs/puppet-docs/source/pe/2.5/cloudprovisioner_configuring.markdown

 ### Missing .fog file or credentials

-If you attempt to provision without creating a `.fog` file or without populating the file with appropriate credentials:
+If you attempt to provision without creating a `.fog` file or without populating the file with appropriate credentials you'll see the following error:

-For VMware you'll see the following error:
+On VMware:

     $ puppet node_vmware list
     notice: Connecting ...
     err: Missing required arguments: vsphere_username, vsphere_password, vsphere_server
     err: Try 'puppet help node_vmware list' for usage

-For Amazon Web Services you'll see the following error:
+On Amazon Web Services:

     $ puppet node_aws list
     err: Missing required arguments: aws_access_key_id,
     aws_secret_access_key
     err: Try 'puppet help node_aws list' for usage

-Add the appropriate file or missing credentials to the file to resolve this issue.
+Add the appropriate file or missing credentials to the existing file to resolve this issue.